 Outside of Atlanta, the city of Savannah is another destination that draws a lot of tourists annually.
 This fabled city is famous for its grand mansions, historic statues, and beautiful moss-covered trees.
 It is also home to Old Savannah, which is the largest national historic landmark district in the United States.
 It includes over one hundred city blocks and two dozen parks and other green spaces to explore.

 Georgia also has an abundance of parklands for visitors to explore.
 Stone Mountain Park, which is located just North of Atlanta, was established to honor and remember the soldiers of the American Civil War.
 Visitors can ride a vintage steam train that will take them around the mountain that has the faces of several Confederate Army leaders, including Robert E. Lee and Stonewall Jackson, carved in it.
 The Kennesaw Mountain National Battlefield Park is a historic Civil War battlefield that visitors can visit to learn the history of the bloody war.

 For those of you who are sports fans, a trip to Augusta National Golf Course is a great destination to visit.
-Home to the Master’s Golf Tournament, it is one of the most iconic golf courses in the world.
+Home to the Master’s Golf Tournament is one of the most iconic golf courses in the world.
 Inside the nearby Augusta Museum of History, you can learn about 12,000 years of area history that includes Native American artifacts and relics from the time when slavery haunted the area.

 Sign-up to receive the latest updates from my travel blog and start receiving premium content that you will not find on this blog, starting with my Ultimate Travel Guide.
 This comprehensive guide outlines the process that I use to book all of my trips and includes tips and tricks for streamlining the travel planning process and saving you money on travel.